- The potential outcomes of a Touch Bracket trade

 Let’s start with our previous example of the US 500 which has an opening level of 2720.00.

 As we can see, we have several choices.
 If we thought the market was going to move lower and thus wanted to sell a contract, the choice that would provide the least amount of risk, to the greatest potential reward would be bracket #4 on the far right.
-The reason, this bracket has a ceiling, which caps the risk of sellers, closest to the indicative underlying market.
+The reason is this bracket has a ceiling, which caps the risk of sellers, closest to the indicative underlying market.

 If we thought the market was going up, we would want to buy a contract.
-The bracket in this scenario, that provides the least amount of risk and the greatest potential upside would be bracket #1 on the far left.
+The bracket in this scenario that provides the least amount of risk and the greatest potential upside, would be bracket #1 on the far left.
 The reason again, this bracket has the floor, that caps the risk for the buyers closest to the indicative underlying market.

 Let’s walk through some scenarios